scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 ![](./fig/overview_variable_options2.png)

+To further familiarize yourself with the display and variable options of Toolbox App, please see the 'Explore Global Results with the Toolbox App' section below.

 ## Calculate page
 The Calculate page is used to calculate the Index.
 The Calculate page displays the “Scenario path” in the user’s home directory where the folders are located.